leodeslf/leaf/src/engg/engg.md

 Principles and philosophies of software engineering.

->The question of whether computers can think is just like the question of whether submarines can swim. -Edsger W. Dijktra, 1986
+>The question of whether computers can think is just like the question of whether submarines can swim. -Edsger W. Dijkstra, 1986

 ## Egoless Programming